intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 ### Hardware PLRU Allocation

-To implement PLRU in traditional HDLs, a designer usually has to encode the tree and write a decoder, limited to a specific number of ways.
+To implement a tree-based algorithm like PLRU allocation in traditional HDLs, a designer usually has to encode the tree and write a decoder, limited to a specific number of ways.
 This is not unlike when software developers had to write assembly -- using a bit-level abstraction in which to embed algorithms for either software or hardware is painful and error-prone.

 Here is an example in Verilog HDL for a *fixed* 8-way allocation.
 It is very hard to determine this is correct and obfuscates the algorithm almost completely.
-Looking at this code a designer would likely wish this to be compiled from a higher level description than have to write and maintain this kind of bit-level code.
+Looking at this code a designer would likely wish this to be compiled from a higher level description than have to write and maintain this kind of bit-level code (there could easily be an error in this code that cannot be seen without exhaustive testing of what is an approximate algorithm!).

 ```verilog
     always @(*) begin